ajayprasanth-dev/Spotify-Drop-Off-Analysis/data-cleaning-journey.md

-# SQL Data Cleaning Project Journey: A Real-World Simulation
+# SQL Data Cleaning Journey: A Real-World Simulation

 This project simulates a real-world data cleaning process using SQL and DB Browser for SQLite.
 It documents how raw, messy data was cleaned step-by-step and prepared for visualization in Power BI — including all the logic, lessons, and challenges encountered along the way.